webplatform/docs/javascript/operators/conditional_ternary/index.md

 ---
 title: conditional ternary
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/be21c7hw(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: 'Returns one of two expressions depending on a condition.
+Also referred to as &quot;if...else shorthand&quot;.'
 tags:
   - JS
   - Basic
-readiness: 'Ready to Use'
-summary: 'Returns one of two expressions depending on a condition.
-Also referred to as "if...else shorthand".'
 uri: 'javascript/operators/conditional ternary'

 ---
-# conditional ternary

-## Summary
+## <span>Summary</span>

 Returns one of two expressions depending on a condition.
-Also referred to as "if...else shorthand".
+Also referred to as &quot;if...else shorthand&quot;.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     test ? expression1 : expression2